Afthen/adaptive-screen-content-video-compressor/README.md

 ### 2. AR(2) Infinite-Limit Parameter Extrapolation
 During calibration sweeps, parameters such as the low block-sum threshold (`lo`) and minimum active block counts (`n`) can oscillate between iterations.
 To ensure mathematical convergence, the calibration engine monitors history states and projects parameter behavior to its infinite-limit fixed point using a second-order auto-regressive model with drift:

 $$y_n = A_1 y_{n-1} + A_2 y_{n-2} + c + \epsilon$$

-- **Stability Check:** The characteristic equation roots ($z^2 - A_1 z - A_2 = 0$) are evaluated.
+- **Stability Check:** The characteristic equation roots (`z^2 - A1*z - A2 = 0`) are evaluated.
 If both roots lie strictly inside the complex unit circle, the system is deemed stable (handling both monotonic and damped-oscillating convergence).
 - **Exit Strategy:** The system early-exits when the projected infinite-limit fixed point rounds to the same integer values on consecutive sweeps, saving CPU cycles.

 ### 3. Algorithmic Complexity Crossover (Fast Threshold Counting)